jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

         ---------------+------------------------+-----------
          address_line1 | character varying(100) | not null

-7. Lets make sure there are no records currently in the table using the following SQL query
+7. Let's make sure there are no records currently in the table using the following SQL query

         SELECT * FROM MAIN.ADDRESS;